June 1, 1993

-While under house arrest, Paul was repeatedly summoned by Governor Felix and his wife Drusilla.
+While under house arrest, Paul was repeatedly summoned by the Roman governor Felix and his wife Drusilla.
 During these visits, he didn’t fearfully defend himself or attempt to endear himself to his captors.
 Instead, compelled by the fear of God and the love of Christ, Paul used these opportunities to preach about righteousness, self-control, and judgment.
-Alistair Begg uses Paul’s example to challenge today’s Church to confront the world with passionate, authoritative conviction regarding the Bible’s truth and the coming judgment.
+Alistair Begg uses Paul’s example to challenge today’s church to confront the world with passionate, authoritative conviction regarding the Bible’s truth and the coming judgment.

 Let’s take our Bibles and turn to Acts chapter 24.
 Acts 24:22–27, the final verses of the chapter.
 Let me read them, a brief prayer, and then we’ll go at them: